-Use only 5W30 synthetic dexosTMGen2 engine oil.
-The engine requires eight (8) quarts to fill from empty.
-(Never over-fill the engine oil, nor run the engine without sufficient oil as indicated on the oil dipstick.)
+The engine requires nine quarts to fill from empty.
+(Never overfill the engine oil, nor run the engine without sufficient oil as indicated on the oil dipstick.)
 The use of any other oil or fluid may void the warranty.
-Instructions for proper levels, maintenance and oil changes are provided in the Care and Maintenance section of this Owner's Manual.
+Instructions for proper levels, maintenance, and oil changes are provided in the Care and Maintenance section of this manual.